naveedkhalid091/Learn_Next.js/step08_headless_cms/00_headless_CMS.md

 #### Answer:

 The need for a headless CMS like Sanity comes from the limitations of hardcoding content directly into the application.
-Let’s break down why developers choose a headless CMS like Sanity instead of just writing the content and deploying it themselves:
+Let’s break down why developers choose a headless CMS instead of just writing the content and deploying it themselves:

 1. Separation of Content from Code: